Are you an executive director looking for support?

 Q: I want to learn how to fundraise more effectively, not just about my career.
 Do you offer that?

-Q: When I register for the Virtual Fundraising Career conference, does that include the Nonprofit Leadership Summit too?
+Q: When I register for the Fundraising Career conference, does that include the Nonprofit Leadership Summit too?

 Q: I don't want my boss to know I'm jobhunting.
 Can I be anonymous?

 A: 100% Yes.
 We respect your privacy and anonymity.
 This conference is a safe space where we will not use your last name.
+And if you want us to refrain from using any name at all we can do that too.

 Q: I want to network with people from this conference.
 Can I get the names of attendees as an attendee?